Lisa Nichols

 Executive Director

-Sarah Guldalian serves as Executive Director for The Rooted Sisters™.
-As a female Christian business owner for over a decade, she is passionate about this community where women business leaders of faith come together to educate, equip and empower one another to live out their faith in the workplace.
+Sarah Guldalian feels incredibly blessed and called by God to serve as Executive Director for The Rooted Sisters™.
+As a Christian business owner of 10+ years herself, Sarah is passionate about this community where women business leaders of faith come together to study the Word of God, grow in their faith in Christ, and learn to lead others to do the same.

 Sarah began attending the Rooted Sisters Bible Study in 2017 as Owner & CEO of a Christian creative agency.
 Through this fellowship of women, she found much-needed support that helped strengthen and encourage her spiritually, professionally, and personally.

 Sarah has also attended the Christian Business Women’s Breakfast from the onset.
-She has contributed as a volunteer, sponsor, through prayer, and as a contributing author for our “Come to the Table” Journal.
+She has contributed as a volunteer, sponsor, and as a contributing author for our “Come to the Table” Journal.
 In 2023, she became Producer and Director of the Christian Business Women’s Breakfast, as well as Bible Study co-host for the Chesterfield Hub with Lisa Nichols.
+And in January of 2024, Sarah became Executive Director for The Rooted Sisters.

 Sarah is a Telly & AVA award-winning marketer and producer of nearly 25 years.
-She is passionate about using her vocational gifts to glorify God which she does by advancing the mission of ministries and Christian businesses, both as Executive Director of The Rooted Sisters and as Founder & CEO of Top Notch Brand Company.
+She is passionate about using her vocational gifts to glorify God which she has done throughout her career by advancing the mission of ministries and Christian businesses.

 Sarah attended Drake University where she earned a Bachelor’s in Journalism & Mass Communication with a major in Broadcasting.
 She worked in television and advertising for ABC, WB-TV, and Emmis Communications, where she served as an assistant producer, an account executive, and in promotions.
 Once recognizing her heart for Christian outreach, she made a shift to focusing on evangelistic organizations.

-Since 2005, Sarah has been a recognized Christian speaker and producer in the United States and Canada on the topics of Evangelism, Community Outreach, Digital Outreach, and Personal Development.
+Since 2005, Sarah has also been a Christian speaker and producer in the United States and Canada on the topics of Evangelism, Community Outreach, Digital Outreach, and Inner Healing.
 She produces and speaks at national Christian conferences, churches, Women’s events, and professional events.

 Above all things, Sarah identifies herself as a daughter to the King, wife to Justin, and mom to two beautiful children.